bitfaster/BitFaster.Caching/README.md

    </tr>
 </table>

-This is the same test, but interleaving a sequential scan of every key.
-In this case, ConcurrentLru performs better across the board.
+As above, but interleaving a sequential scan of every key (aka sequential flooding).
+In this case, ConcurrentLru performs better across the board, and is more resistant to scanning.

 <table>
   <tr>